Zarzelcow/legacy-lwjgl3/README.md

 # Usage

 ## Dev Environments
+First head over to https://jitpack.io/#Zarzelcow/legacy-lwjgl3 and select the latest version in commits

-Just add this to your build.gradle to get it running in a dev environment
+then add this to your build.gradle replacing %VERSION% with the version of your choosing
 ```groovy
 ❯ build.gradle